OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 >
 > [Possible improvement: For some user-defined data structures, the "representation hash" approach we use here won't make sense.
 We might approach this by adding a "nohash" modifier to types.
 Attempts to hash an object whose type had the nohash modifier would generate an error.
 >
 > [Likely improvement: Eliminate the two-argument hash, on the theory that the programmer can always make a tuple and hash that using the single-argument hash.
-Applying the single-argument hash to general values is a more powerful and flexible mechanism.]
+Applying the single-argument hash to general values is a simpler and equally expressive mechanism.]

 `struct` { *name1* : *expression1* , *name2* : *expression2* , ... }